 There has been a lot of talk about the different ways to stay fit and healthy.
-We are becoming more and more conscious about our surroundings and ourselves.
-We choose what we wear and what we eat, where to live and what to do to make our life safe and happy.
-Many people have started following various diets and exercise regime to remain fit and healthy.
-One of the most talked about diet is that of Vegan Diet.
-But on a long term is vegan diet really healthy for your body?
+We are becoming more and more conscious of our surroundings and ourselves.
+We choose what we wear and what we eat, where to live, and what to do to make our life safe and happy.
+Many people have started following various diets and exercise regimes to remain fit and healthy.
+One of the most talked-about diets is the Vegan Diet.
+But in the long term, is a vegan diet really healthy for your body?

 What is a Vegan diet?

 The Vegan diet has many benefits.
-Some people follow it because of the unethical treatment of animals, while others choose it for the healthier diet options.
-Before you decide if the vegan diet is good or bad for you, read all the advantages and disadvantages of vegan diet.
+Some people follow it because of animals’ unethical treatment, while others choose it for healthier diet options.
+Before you decide if the vegan diet is good or bad for you, read all the vegan diet’s advantages and disadvantages.

-We are what we eat, so if we stress on fruits, vegetables and legumes along with beans, we are including more and more antioxidants and good photochemical.
-More colour in your plate leads to more colour on your cheek.
-It is a great opportunity to get dietary fiber and vitamins that they have to offer.
+We are what we eat, so if we stress on fruits, vegetables, and legumes along with beans, we include more and more antioxidants and good photochemical.
+More color in your plate leads to more color on your cheek.
+It is a great opportunity to get the dietary fiber and vitamins that they have to offer.

 Controlling what you eat also promotes control over other aspects of life.
 It enhances your level of commitment and dedication.
-Vegan diet also aids in weight loss as there are no high fat dairy products, but has lower calories.
+A vegan diet also aids in weight loss as there are no high-fat dairy products, but has lower calories.

-Water is scarce and we know that more water is required to produce animal protein than the grain protein.
-By adopting the vegan diet we are also helping our environment save water.
+Water is scarce, and we know that more water is required to produce animal protein than grain protein.
+By adopting the vegan diet, we are also helping our environment save water.
 It is more doable.

 Every diet has disadvantages as well.
 Veganism has its own share of cons.

-Vegan diet brings in a radical change in your diet.
+A vegan diet brings in a radical change in your diet.
 In case you are allergic to a certain ingredient, it makes it difficult to follow.
-Many people are allergic to Soy, in order to work around it would be challenging for a vegan diet follower.
+Many people are allergic to Soy; to workaround, it would be challenging for a vegan diet follower.

-Vegan diet can interfere in medical conditions like Osteoporosis and Diabetes.
+A vegan diet can interfere with medical conditions like Osteoporosis and Diabetes.

 Be it to dine out or visiting a friend or even on holidays.
 Getting the kind of food you want becomes challenging.